-- Preheat oven to 425 degrees F. In large bowl whisk together flour, cornmeal.
+Preheat oven to 425 degrees F. In large bowl whisk together flour, cornmeal.

-- Add shredded butter to flour mixture; toss to distribute.
+Add shredded butter to flour mixture; toss to distribute.
 (Or cut cubed butter into flour mixture with pastry blender until it resembles coarse crumbs).
 Make well in center of flour-butter mixture.
 Add 1 cup buttermilk; stir with spoon until moistened.
 Do not overmix.
 (If dough appears dry, add 1 to 2 tablespoons additional buttermilk.)

 Turn dough out onto floured surface.
 Gently knead by lifting and folding dough, 4 or 5 times, giving a quarter turn after each knead.
 Roll into 8-inch square, 3/4 inch thick.
 Cut into 1-1/2- to 2-inch squares.
-Place squares 1 inch apart on ungreased baking sheet.
+Place squares 1 inch apart on ungreased or parchment-lined baking sheet.
 Brush with buttermilk; sprinkle coarse sugar.
 Bake 12 to 15 minutes or until lightly browned; cool scones on a rack.
 Serve warm.
 Makes 16 to 25 scones.